imayank/Project_3/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
+The respective code cells in the notebook are titled **Exploratory Data Analysis**.

 ##### Visualizing some random images from the training set